 Because MSA causes progressive damage to the nervous system, it

 can cause a wide range of symptoms, including changes in facial movement, such

 - a mask-like appearance to the face

-Loss of fine motor skills, which can lead to:
+MSA can also cause a loss of fine motor skills, which can lead

 - difficulty beginning to walk

 - interfere with activities

 - worsen when stressed, excited, or tired